Today, I embark on a thrilling journey through the sandy shores of Florida, a state renowned for its stunning coastline and sun-kissed beaches.

 Cultural Coast is the destination of artists and musicians, and Sun shines best at Sun Coast.

-place in Forgotten Coast and the best blue-green waters are found at Emerald Coast which is located off the Panhandle
+The quietest place in Forgotten Coast and the best blue-green waters are found at Emerald Coast which is located off the Panhandle.

 Louisiana